Best SLP Degree Programs in Tennessee

 Campus Based - Visit Website

-East Tennessee State University's M.S. in Speech-Language Pathology equips graduates to diagnose and treat communication disorders across the lifespan.
-This two-year program offers hands-on clinical training in various settings, including hospitals, schools, and rehabilitation centers.
-Students develop expertise in neurological communication, language disorders, and motor functions.
-The program boasts a 100% graduate completion rate and a 99% Praxis exam pass rate.
-Graduates are prepared for a career in a field projected to grow by 19% by 2032.
+East Tennessee State University's Master of Science in Speech-Language Pathology is a comprehensive two-year campus program that prepares students to diagnose and treat communication disorders across all age groups.
+The program admits 35 students annually with a February 1 application deadline and requires the Praxis entrance exam.
+Students gain hands-on clinical experience in diverse settings including hospitals, schools, and rehabilitation centers, with curriculum covering neurological communication, language disorders, and motor functions.
+The program boasts a 100% graduate completion rate and 99% Praxis exam pass rate, accredited by ASHA, positioning graduates for careers in a field projected to grow 19% by 2032.

 • 2-Year Full-Time Program